pranav270-create/pranav270-create.github.io/_posts/2024-01-22-On-Writing.markdown

 It was only when I began widening my worldview that I realized two things:

+{% highlight markdown %}
 1. not having an opinion is a privilege
+{% endhighlight %}

 While I still believe in the nuance of argument, I ultimately think highly intelligent individuals are able to weigh the conflicting factors and reach a conclusion with conviction.
 Not having an opinion is either the product of purposeful or accidental ignorance, a vestige of not needing to care about the issue due to the insular nature of some lives.
 Listening to Chamath Palihapitiya discuss Warren Buffet’s investing strategy on All-In, I heard some paraphrase of the words “bet hard but be ready to pivot fast”.
 The same applies with opinions under Bayes’ Rule: hold an opinion that is consistent with the current body of evidence, but update your belief in light of new evidence.
 Ultimately, I found writing to be a helpful medium for opinion formation by forcibly analyzing the evidence as it currently stands.

+{% highlight markdown %}
 2. writing is a leveraged medium for creation
+{% endhighlight %}

 A couple years ago, I was fortunate enough to rub shoulders with an unnamed investor who was building out his “Second Brain”.
 It was my first time hearing the concept, but it stuck, and I began organizing my thoughts in Notion and Obsidian.
 I had also just read Richard Sutton’s “The Bitter Lesson”, and I felt that the pillars of ‘search and learning’ should also apply to humans.
 I began writing as an opportunity for thought distillation, but found that organized writing was an opportunity for “search” across those thoughts.